-Doug was a 31-year-old banker who said he wasn't getting any sleep.
+Doug was a 31 year old banker who said he wasn't getting any sleep.
 When we looked into it, it became clear he was sabotaging a good night's rest.
-He kept his laptop in his bedroom and when he woke in the night, would check the financial markets 'just in case'.
-As he lay awake he worried he wouldn't be able to cope at work, and would lose his job.
-Cognitive Behavioural Therapy (CBT) focuses on helping people 'train away' bad sleeping habits and put in place healthy ones.
+He kept his laptop in his bedroom and when he woke in the night, he would check the financial markets 'just in case'.
+As he lay awake, he worried he wouldn't be able to cope at work, and would lose his job.
+Cognitive behavioural therapy (CBT) focuses on helping people to 'train away' bad sleeping habits and put in place healthy ones.

 Here's some pointers:

 - The bed and bedroom should only be for sleeping and sex.
-There should be no lights from computers, TV, phones
+There should be no lights from computers, the TV, or phones

 - Monitor your sleep for a week and make regular sleep times - don't try to make up for lost sleep with naps or sleeping in